 Orga guide

-Create a milestone plan for structure in agency chaos
+Create a milestone plan – for more efficient projects

-Create a milestone plan for structure in agency chaos
+Create a milestone plan – for more efficient projects

-• How to create a milestone plan that adapts flexibly to your projects
+• how to create a milestone plan in 6 steps

-[.b-important-block]If you want to get started right away: In awork, you can visualise milestones directly in the schedule and link them to tasks.[.b-important-block]
+[.b-important-block]If you want to get started right away: In awork, you can visualise milestones in the timeline and link them to tasks.[.b-important-block]

 [$tag]✨ Tip[$tag]